Closures

 }

-An Fn (e.g. add_3) neither consumes nor mutates captured values, or perhaps captures nothing at all.
-It can be called multiple times concurrently.
+An Fn (e.g. add_3) neither consumes nor mutates captured values.
+It can be called needing only a shared reference to the closure, which means the closure can be executed repeatedly and even concurrently.

 An FnMut (e.g. accumulate) might mutate captured values.
-You can call it multiple times, but not concurrently.
+The closure object is accessed via exclusive reference, so it can be called repeatedly but not concurrently.

 If you have an FnOnce (e.g. multiply_sum), you may only call it once.
-It might consume captured values.
+Doing so consumes the closure and any values captured by move.

 FnMut is a subtype of FnOnce.
 Fn is a subtype of FnMut and FnOnce.
 I.e. you can use an FnMut wherever an FnOnce is called for, and you can use an Fn wherever an FnMut or FnOnce is called for.